quinnanya/dlcl204/tutorials/webscraping.md

 | publication | [data-source='date'] div |
 | wikipagetext | .mw-content-ltr > p |

 Now, if you want to make your life easier, omit the *wikipagetext* element.
 What I initially wanted to get out of it was the "Dear Reader" section for the books that have it (e.g. what is the wholesome, relatable message at the end of *[Stacey's Big Crush](https://babysittersclub.fandom.com/wiki/Stacey%27s_Big_Crush)*, where she has a crush on a student teacher?), but there's no HTML class to indicate that section, and it's not like the book synopses are reliably 5 paragraphs long, so that you could count on "Dear Reader" being the 6th.
-But because this element has multiple values, and each one gets saved as its own row in the output file, it's going to be a pretty gross data-hairball.
+But because this element has multiple values, and each one gets saved as its own row in the output file, it's going to be a big mess to clean up afterwards.

-Once you've set this up, run the scraper, download the results, and you've got a brand new Ghost Cat data-hairball to clean up in OpenRefine... in addition to all those records from the various national libraries.